ssfsx17/sky-islands/readable.md

-**Magic Hormone Replacement** - 1 energy - You infuse a shotglass-volume amount of liquid with the magical property of replacing or enhancing hormones for one whole day, to the type that is most strongly aligned with the drinker's true nature.
+**Magic Hormone Replacement** - 1 energy - You infuse a shotglass-volume amount of liquid with the magical property of replacing or enhancing hormones for one whole day, to the type that is most strongly aligned with the drinker’s true nature.
 The liquid has a magical emental taste.

 **Heal Touch** - 1 energy - Type: Touch - Range: 5 feet - Target: Single
 - Restore an amount of health to the target equal to your Hexenkraft